kmad/kmad.github.io/_posts/2025-08-02-Using-DSPy-to-Detect-Document-Boundaries.md

 # Using DSPy to Detect Document Boundaries

-DSPy is becomming increasingly popular (at least in my bubble on [X](https://x.com/kmad)) - and, in my opinion, for good reason!
+DSPy is becoming increasingly popular (at least in my bubble on [X](https://x.com/kmad)) - and, in my opinion, for good reason!
 It provides a sense of control and composability that becomes addictive once you get a few reps and understand how it all fits together.
 It allows you to inject LLMs into your program's control flow, providing useful leverage.

 Today we'll walk through a super simple application to solve a real-world problem with DSPy and demonstrate a few of its useful capabilities, though we're just scratching the surface here: